 - IBM deployed a cloud service to detect bias automatically and eliminate it.

 - Google launched an open-source tool to assess ML models to detect inherent biases.
-Called the What-if Tool, which helps developers conduct analyses to better understand the models by introducing scenarios for inclusivity and refinement.
+The What-if Tool helps developers conduct analyses to better understand the models by introducing scenarios for inclusivity and refinement.

 - Facebook is working on a Fairness Flow tool that is being used to check how its algorithms treat diverse groups of people.

-How Shaip Is Helping in Bias-Free AI Model
+How Sharp Is Helping in Bias-Free AI Model

-Shaip’s efforts are more directed towards the grassroots level.
+Sharp’s efforts are more directed toward the grassroots level.
 Remember I mentioned eliminating bias from sources?
 That’s what we’re striving to achieve.
-Being a pioneer AI Training data, we take airtight measures to source datasets from diverse representative sources.
+As pioneer AI Training data, we take airtight measures to source datasets from diverse representative sources.
 We don’t work with a tunnel vision but with a peripheral one to source, compile and annotate datasets that are as diverse as possible.

 Besides, we also have an extensive team of veteran SMEs, project managers, developers, and quality assurance associates who have protocols for detecting and eliminating bias from datasets.